Nuix/jnode-fs/src/main/java/org/jnode/fs/xfs/README.md

 ### XFS Algorithms & Data Structures (PDF)

-This document contains the most recent spec as well as the v4 spec for every structure.
+This document contains the most recent spec as well as the v4 and v5 spec for every structure.
 B+tree Hash information can be ignored as it is only useful for optimized searches

 The information is recommended to be read in the following order:

-1. Aggregation groups
+1. Allocation groups
 2. SuperBlocks
 3. Data Extents
 4. INodes in the described order in the order presented in the PDF